joancamilo1/joancamilo1/README.md

 </a>

 </p>
-<p>YOLOv4 architecture was employed to enhance the identification of medical records for a hospital in Peru.
+<p align= justify>YOLOv4 architecture was employed to enhance the identification of medical records for a hospital in Peru.
 Initially, images were extracted from PDF documents.
 Subsequently, YOLOv4 was utilized to identify and segment the clinical history sections within these images.
 Finally, AWS Textract was used to extract the text from the identified segments, facilitating efficient data processing and retrieval.</p>
 </div>

 </td>